Nafees10/qscript/spec/syntax.md

 ```
 return RETURN_VALUE;
 ```
 where `RETURN_VALUE` is the value to return.
-As soon as this statement is executed, the function execution quits, meaning that in the following code, writeln will not be called. write `null` in place of `RETURN_VALUE` to exit the function in case the function return type is void.
+As soon as this statement is executed, the function execution quits, meaning that in the following code, writeln will not be called.
 ```
 function int someFunction(){
 	return 0;